awsdocs/elb-gateway-load-balancers-user-guide/doc_source/gateway-load-balancers.md

 ## Network maximum transmission unit \(MTU\)<a name="mtu"></a>

-The maximum transmission unit \(MTU\) of a network connection is the size, in bytes, of the largest packet that can be passed over the connection\.
-The load balancer nodes for a Gateway Load Balancer support an MTU of 8,500 bytes\.
-You must ensure that the MTU settings for your appliances support packets that are 8,500 bytes in size\.
+The maximum transmission unit \(MTU\) is the size of the largest data packet that can be transmitted through the network\.
+The Gateway Load Balancer interface MTU supports packets up to 8,500 bytes\.

-Gateway Load Balancers encapsulate IP traffic with a GENEVE header and forward it to appliances over UDP port 6081\.
-The GENEVE encapsulation adds 64 bytes to the original header and doesn't count toward the overall MTU limit\.
-Therefore, to support packet sizes that are up to 8,500 bytes in size, without fragmentation, ensure that the MTU settings are between 8,564 and 9,001 bytes\.
+A Gateway Load Balancer encapsulates IP traffic with a GENEVE header and forwards it to the appliance\.
+The GENEVE encapsulation process adds 64 bytes to the original packet\.
+Therefore, to support packets up to 8,500 bytes, ensure that the MTU setting of your appliance supports packets of at least 8,564 bytes\.

+Gateway Load Balancers do not support IP fragmentation\.

 ## Deletion protection<a name="deletion-protection"></a>